 Edinburgh castle.

 Last but not least, no visit to Scotland would be complete without a day up in the Capital, Edinburgh, which has UNESCO World Heritage status for its elegant Georgian New Town which contrasts perfectly with its Medieval Old Town.
 At one end of the Royal Mile is the Edinburgh Castle – home to the world-famous Military Tattoo, the Stone of Destiny and Scotland’s crown jewels – and at the other is the Palace of Holyroodhouse, with its links to the doomed Mary, Queen of Scots.
 The museums (Chambers Street) are free to visit.
 At Dynamic Earth, just opposite the Scottish Parliament Building on Holyrood Road, you can journey through time and watch the formation of planet Earth.
-Or you can take a tour and be guided around the capital – choose from walking tours, historic tours, film tours, bus tours, literary tours and even running tours!
-It’s a 45-minute drive to the park and ride at Shawfair from your holiday cottage at Burnbrae, or drive to the scenic Borders Railway terminus at Tweedbank and catch the train.
+Or you can take a tour and be guided around the capital – choose from walking, historic, film, bus, literary, and even running tours!
+We recommend you travel to Edinburgh by the scenic Borders Railway.
+There is a large free carpark at the terminus at Tweedbank station, about 20 min drive from your holiday cottage at Burnbrae.